Skip to Main Content

 What is Ontario’s Pay Equity Act?

 Ontario’s pay equity laws aim to ensure that work traditionally done by women is paid the same as work traditionally done by men.
-Danielle Leon Foun Lin and Willow Petersen explain how you can apply these laws to eliminate wage gaps.
+Willow Petersen explains how you can apply these laws to eliminate wage gaps.

 How do I prove that my dog is a “service animal”?